evolvingstuff/vdw2/content/posts/vitamin-d-improves-infertility-in-9-ways-50-references-pdf-behind-paywall.md

 │   ├── TextNode
-│   │   full_match: `lowered testosterone, AMH and insulin levels in women with PCOS.` │   │   inner_content: `lowered testosterone, AMH and insulin levels in women with PCOS.`├── TextNode │   full_match: `\n In infertile men, sperm parameters, especially motility, are positively correlated with vitamin D serum levels.\n\nSummary: Vitamin D status appears to be relevant to reproductive physiology, and to physiological processes underlying common gynaecological disorders as well as for reproductive success.\n`
+│   │   full_match: `lowered testosterone, AMH and insulin levels in women with PCOS.` │   │   inner_content: `lowered testosterone, AMH and insulin levels in women with PCOS.`├── TextNode │   full_match: `\nIn infertile men, sperm parameters, especially motility, are positively correlated with vitamin D serum levels.\n\nSummary: Vitamin D status appears to be relevant to reproductive physiology, and to physiological processes underlying common gynaecological disorders as well as for reproductive success.\n`
-│   inner_content: `\n In infertile men, sperm parameters, especially motility, are positively correlated with vitamin D serum levels.\n\nSummary: Vitamin D status appears to be relevant to reproductive physiology, and to physiological processes underlying common gynaecological disorders as well as for reproductive success.\n`├── HeadingNode
+│   inner_content: `\nIn infertile men, sperm parameters, especially motility, are positively correlated with vitamin D serum levels.\n\nSummary: Vitamin D status appears to be relevant to reproductive physiology, and to physiological processes underlying common gynaecological disorders as well as for reproductive success.\n`├── HeadingNode
 │   full_match: `\n!!!!!References`
 │   inner_content: `References`
 │   level: `5`